+In most cases, the cause of scoliosis is not known.
+Scoliosis usually starts in the preteen years.
 Scoliosis that is severe enough to need treatment is most common in girls.

 A curve in the spine may get worse as your child grows, so it is important to find any problem early.

 What are the symptoms?

-no symptoms in your child until the spinal curve becomes large.
+Scoliosis most often causes no symptoms until the spinal curve becomes large.
 You might notice these early signs:

 - Your child has one shoulder or hip that looks higher than the other.

 - Your child has one shoulder blade that sticks out more than the other.

 - Your child's waistline is flat on one side, or the ribs look higher on one side when your child bends forward at the waist.

 How is scoliosis diagnosed?

 The doctor will check to see if your child's back or ribs are even.
 If the doctor finds that one side is higher than the other, your child may need an X-ray so the spinal curve can be measured.

 A curve in the spine may get worse as your child grows.
 Many experts believe screening your child for scoliosis is important so that any curve in the spine can be found early and watched closely.

 How is it treated?

 Scoliosis and its treatment can be a severe strain on your child.
 Wearing a brace can feel and look odd.
 It also limits your child's activity.
 Your child needs your support and understanding to get through treatments successfully.

 What increases the risk of scoliosis?

 Your child may be more likely to have scoliosis if someone in your family has had it and if your child is a girl.
 Your child's chances of scoliosis increase if:

 - One of the bones in your child's spine has moved forward out of place compared to the rest of the spine.

-child?s arms or legs are missing or are abnormally short.
+- Your child's arms or legs are missing or are abnormally short.